shams-nahid/My-Daily-AWS-Study/public/S3/16 S3 Performance.md

 - Parallelize Get by requesting specific byte ranges
 - Can be used for retrieve only partial data
   - Like header

+### Response Code

+- `503` when a new object is trying to update, while the same object has million of versions